The Atheist Bible, CC-BY Fabian M. Suchanek

 A faun

-For the purpose of this book, a spirit is an entity that is described within a belief system as
+For the purpose of this book, a spirit is an entity described within a belief system

-1. acting independently, according to its own will
+1. as acting independently, according to its own will; and

-Examples of spirits are the angels in Christianity, the Jinns in Islam, the fauns in Roman mythology (pictured right), the Elohim in Raëlism, and the “shen” spirits in the Chinese religions.
+Examples of spirits include the angels in Christianity, the Jinns in Islam, the fauns in Roman mythology (pictured right), the Elohim in Raëlism, and the shen spirits in the Chinese religions.

-A local spirit is a spirit that is bound to a particular physical object or location.
+A local spirit is bound to a particular physical object or location.
 Examples could be the spirit that lives in the big fig tree down the valley, or the spirit of a certain river.

-A spirit of a dead is a spirit that is thought to rise from a dead person, and to continue to interact with this world after the person’s passing.
-Spirits of the dead are particularly common in Spiritualism.
-One particular form of such spirits are ancestor spirits, i.e., the spirits of a deceased relative.
-Spirits of the dead are frequently worshipped in Indigenous religions.
+A spirit of the dead is thought to rise from the deceased, and to continue to interact with this world after the person’s passing.
+Spirits of the dead are particularly common in Spiritualism and Indigenous religions.
 The saints of Christianity are also, technically, spirits of the dead.
+One particular form of spirits of the dead are ancestor spirits, i.e., the spirits of a deceased relative.
+Ancestor spirits commonly are worshiped in East Asian religions.

 Deities